Featured snippets are an important part of SEO.

 - Work on your EEAT

-One of the best ways to optimize your content for featured snippets is to target long-tail keywords in the form of questions.
+One of the best ways to optimize your content is to target long-tail keywords in the form of questions.

 - What is …?